mikebway/poc-gcp-ecomm/README.md

     └── mikebway <-- gRPC service and protocol buffer schema definitions specific to this project.
 │
 ├── cart         <-- Source code and Makefile for the cart-service Cloud Run container.
 │
+├── carttrigger  <-- Source code and Makefile for the cart-trigger Firestore trigger Cloud Function.
+│
 ├── docs         <-- Additional README documentation, not specific to any service or module.
 │